 The second person no longer views themself as a smoker.
 In fact, they view themself as a cigarette hater!

 Hierarchy of Beliefs

 I know you want to know how to become a more self-controlled and disciplined trader.
-I am getting to that.
-But first, it is important to understand the hierarchy of beliefs.
-This won’t take long, and just maybe it will change it your trading, and your life.
+I’m getting to that.
+But first, it’s important to understand the hierarchy of beliefs.
+This won’t take long, and just maybe it will change your trading and your life.

 Above I highlighted “identity”.
-It is the difference between falling repeatably into old patterns, or leaving old patterns behind in favor of a better alternative.
+It’s the difference between falling repeatably into old patterns, or leaving old patterns behind in favor of a better alternative.

 Hierarchy of Beliefs

 Environment – Least impact

 This hierarchy was developed by Gregory Bateson.
 I learned about it in a Van Tharp Peak Performance 101 workshop.

 It is a scale, where changes made near the top of the list have little impact compared to changes made at the bottom of the list.
 Value, Identity, and Spiritual are where most trading problems reside.
 Put another way, you won’t be able to create effective change on the lower rungs unless the higher runs support it.